telumletiferum/strings-bison-parser/readme.md

 The graph version take in one positional argument and that is `<input file>` and it will output both the .dot file for the graphs and a png with all the graphs generated from each line

+Alternatively you can run the `make` command to build both versions, `make interpreter` just for the interpreter version, `make graph` just for the graph version. `make clean` removes all the generated files.

 # Specs/Syntax

 Like I said the syntax is relatively simple being quite similar to C/C++ syntax